Marcus Garvey: Memorials

+President Joe Biden posthumously pardoned Marcus Garvey on January 19, 2025, his final full day in office.
+This action was the culmination of a decades-long campaign by Garvey's family, historians, and civil rights advocates to exonerate him.
+The pardon was supported by members of Congress, including the Congressional Black Caucus, who emphasized that the charges against Garvey were fabricated to discredit and silence him as a civil rights leader.
+President Biden's decision was seen as a significant step in acknowledging and rectifying historical injustices faced by Black leaders.

 There have been several proposals to make a biopic of Garvey's life.
 Those mentioned in connection with the role of Garvey have included the Jamaican-born actor Kevin Navayne and the British-born actor of Jamaican descent Delroy Lindo.

 Marcus Garvey appears in Jason Overstreet's The Strivers' Row Spy, a 2016 historical novel about the Harlem Renaissance.
 The novel also includes as characters W. E. B. Du Bois, James Weldon Johnson, and Adam Clayton Powell, among other historically significant figures.

 The 2021 documentary film African Redemption: The Life and Legacy of Marcus Garvey, directed by Roy T. Anderson, was made with the collaboration of Julius Garvey.

+In 2023, the short film Mosiah became the first narrative film released about Marcus Garvey.
+The film was shot and directed by Jirard.
+The script was co-written by the lead actor, Samuel Lee Fudge and Jirard.

+Garvey is briefly portrayed in composer Michael R. Jackson's Tony Award Best Musical A Strange Loop.